Plan the conversation carefully.

 Check the real moment

-This is a repair moment where trust should create accountability, changed behavior, and enough breathing room for the other person to choose their own pace.
+This is a repair moment where how to rebuild trust should create accountability, changed behavior, and enough breathing room for the other person to choose their own pace.

 Less useful